andrewhamon/tar256sum/README.md

 zip bomb risk piping to gunzip (is there a flag for that with gunzip?).
-But I can only produce different git archive results with compression -- plain tar seems more stable across versions, so this program could perhaps be made way simpler by simply hashing the raw tar without sorting the entries.
+But I can only produce different git archive results with compression -- plain tar seems more stable across versions, so this program could perhaps be made way simpler by simply checking the raw tar without sorting the entries.

-**If you know of two equivalent git tar archives (`git archive --format tar`) that have different content hashes, I would love to know about it.**
+**If you know of two equivalent git tar archives (`git archive --format tar`) that have different checksums, I would love to know about it.**